8ojangles/Gigaclear-challenge/CODEREVIEW.md

         - ``<div key={`list-continents-${name}`} className={isEurope(name) && 'text-red-800'}>``
             - note that in-built `index` parameter should not be used as, or part of, the key.

 Structure
 ---
 The `CONTINENTS` query and `ContinentsQery` interface (lines 7 and 16) are declared within the body of the component.

-These should either be extrracted and declared outside (above) the component function, or better still, declared in a seperate definitions file and imported in the `Continents` component.
+These should either be extracted and declared outside (above) the component function, or better still, declared in a seperate definitions file and imported in the `Continents` component.

 This would allow for the codebase to be structured in a consistant way with other queries, mutations and definitions, plus be able to reuse elsewhere in the application.